canalplus/rx-player/src/core/main/README.md

 [1] In a Multithreading mode, no file from that directory should ever be imported by external code but the `WorkerMain` to generate the worker bundle.
-In a monothreading mode, any files may be directly imported.
+In a monothreading mode, any file may be directly imported.

 ## Overview

-The Core Main serves as the entry point of the `core` code, which may optionally runs in a WebWorker.
+The Core Main serves as the entry point of the `core` code, which may optionally run in a WebWorker.

 When in monothreading mode, files declared here may be imported directly to make the link